 Used again with Mello and Light later on, after Mello kidnaps Takada.
 Mello is killed in ensuing events.
 Light, whose first loyalty is to his own survival, cannot conceive that someone like Mello would sacrifice himself for any reason and walks right into the trap convinced that Mello was just an idiot.
 Although not exactly hero and villain, this is clearly a case of selfishness cannot comprehend loyalty.
 It's worth noting that with other characters that are more clearly good guys, Light tends to have better success predicting their behavior - Near is an example - but, perhaps because Mello demonstrates a kindred disregard for human life early on, Light simply assumes that the other is driven by greed rather than revenge.

 The Antispiral's speech to Nia in the final episode of Tengen Toppa Gurren Lagann would indicate that it doesn't understand why humanity continues to fight against the impossible odds it faces: "Your actions are baffling, Irregular.
 Why do you resist us so?"
-Nia then lampshades the trope, stating that the Anti-Spiral cannot possibly understand and that it should stop trying.
-The Anti-Spiral responds with a strange statement that understanding is not necessary; they only want knowledge.
+After it asserts that it could permanently suppress humanity if it knew what the source of their determination was, Nia then lampshades the trope, stating that the Anti-Spiral cannot possibly understand and that it should stop trying.
+Unfazed, the Anti-Spiral states that it doesn't need to understand, it just needs to know.

 In Rurouni Kenshin, Kanryu Takeda does not understand why the heroes are trying to rescue Megumi even though there is no reward waiting for them.
 He is even more bewildered that they refuse to take his bribes.